 As a business owner in Baltimore, nothing is as important as engaging with the community to cement your presence among them.
 This can be through participating in events and festivals or even going all the way and sponsoring some.
-Fortunately, there are plenty of festivals to attend in Baltimore, along with other opportunities to participate in the community and have a good time.
+Fortunately, there are plenty of festivals to attend in Baltimore.
+And there are other opportunities to participate in the community and have a good time.
 Below are some of the festivals due to happen in the fall:

 The Baltimore County African American Cultural Festival

 The Baltimore County African American Cultural Festival (BCAACF) is a free annual celebration for people of all ages that offers family-friendly fun and an educational display of Baltimore County’s rich African American heritage.
-On every 3rd Saturday of September, thousands of people come to this festival to celebrate the vibrant traditions of the African American community, take in local and national entertainment, shop from specialty vendors for goods and food, gain historical knowledge, and learn empowering information from sponsors and exhibitors.
+On every 3rd Saturday of September, thousands of people come to this festival to celebrate the vibrant traditions of the African American community.
+You can also take in local and national entertainment, shop from specialty vendors for goods and food, gain historical knowledge, and learn empowering information from sponsors and exhibitors.

 The money collected from this festival goes to philanthropic initiatives like scholarships, summer camps, and historical preservation projects.